timroes/www.timroes.de/content/posts/kibana-vega/scatterplot.md

 }
 ```

-We would now like to draw to draw a scatterplot, that uses the time of each
+We would now like to draw a scatterplot, that uses the time of each
 document on the x-axis and the amount of transferred bytes on the y-axis.
 Besides that we also want to give each extension a custom color and shape of point.
 The resulting scatterplot could look like as follows: